-Finance and fundraising strategies will need to incorporate physical distancing and you may need to budget for increased costs and review income forecasts.
+Finance and fundraising strategies will need to adapt to the changes caused by the pandemic.
+You may need to budget for increased costs and review income forecasts.

 You may need to consider your reliance on street or public collections, sponsorship and fundraising events, and the potential financial impact on trading subsidiaries.